matrix-org/matrix-rich-text-editor/README.md

-# WYSIWYG-rust
+# Matrix Rich Text Editor

-Experiments with a WYSIWYG editor for Matrix, for possible inclusion in Element clients.
+A cross-platform rich text editor intended for use in Matrix clients including the Element clients.

+Works on Web, Android and iOS using a cross-platform core written in Rust, and platform-specific wrappers.

 ## Live demo